stevleibelt/notes/miscellaneous/quote.md

 ```
 Seeing the opportunity in all things is a really good thing.
-Learning the leasons on mistaks and let them go is a rally good thing.
+Learning the leasons on mistaks and let them go is a really good thing.
 ```

 ## Adam Leizpig - How to know your life purpose in 5 minutes